 - 120 g candied wintermelon diced up finely

-- 1 tablespoon roasted white sesame seeds blitz into a powder
+- 1 tablespoon roasted white sesame seeds grounded up or blitz into a powder

 - 1 tablespoon unsweetened shredded coconut